 People taking any of the above medications (or any medications for other conditions) should not adopt a low carb or ketogenic lifestyle on their own without first checking with their doctor.

-Another thing that people should never do on their own is adjust the dosage of any of their prescribed medication without first discussing it with their doctor.
+Another thing that people should never do on their own is adjust the dosage of any of their prescribed medications without first discussing it with their doctor.
 The consequences of doing so can be very serious, even life-threatening.
 For example, people taking SGLT2 inhibitors such as Invokana or Jardiance who decrease their insulin dosage suddenly are at increased risk for DKA.
 This is very serious.
 Medication dosages and timing must be adjusted by a doctor.

 If you come to see me to adopt a low carb diet, I will work with you to coordinate dietary and lifestyle changes with your doctor, as they monitor your health and adjust the levels of prescribed medications.
-In more complex cases, I may ask for written consent to coordinate care with your doctor because depending on those medications, your doctor may need to know in advance what level of carbohydrates you have been advised to eat so that they can monitor your health and make adjustments in your medication dosage.
+In more complex cases, I may ask for written consent to coordinate care with your doctor because, depending on those medications, your doctor may need to know in advance what level of carbohydrates you have been advised to eat so that they can monitor your health and make adjustments in your medication dosage.

 Copyright ©2018 BetterByDesign Nutrition Ltd.